ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/ssl/remove_cacert.md

 # Remove CA Certificate from System Trust Store
 Root Certificate Authority (CA) certificates can and do expire.
 Typically, alternative CAs are available on the system, and often it is the case that a system package update will remove the older expired certificates (eg. the `ca-certificates` package).
-Though infrequent, sometimes an expired Root CA might cause issues (eg. with openssl 1.0.2x) and needs to be manually removed from your server trust store.
+Though infrequent, sometimes an expired Root CA might cause issues (eg. with OpenSSL 1.0.2x) and needs to be manually removed from your server trust store.
-##  Centos 7
+##  CentOS 7
 Backup the trust store
 ```bash
 cp -i /etc/pki/tls/certs/ca-bundle.crt ~/ca-bundle.crt-backup